shubhamsns/react-img-placeholder/README.md

 # Acknowedgement

-This compnent is insipired by lot of libraries like react-image, next/image, @chakra-ui/image.
+This component is inspired by lot of libraries like react-image, next/image, @chakra-ui/image.